Lê Nguyên Khang: Military career

-In 1965 Khang served as commander of the Marines which together with the Airborne formed the South Vietnamese general reserve and had a significant political role to play in Saigon.
+The Marines together with the Airborne formed the South Vietnamese general reserve and had a significant political role to play in Saigon.
 Khang was allied with Air Vice Marshal Nguyễn Cao Kỳ, while General Dư Quốc Đống commanding the Airborne was an ally of Kỳ's rival General Nguyễn Văn Thiệu.
 The general reserve troops represented the real muscle of the Saigon-based Directory members and also constituted a balance of power between the rival officer cliques.
+In addition Khang commanded the Capital Military District which controlled Saigon and its environs.